ecoiahq/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >
-          We help early-stage ventures with a social or environmental purpose get strategic brand development, high-quality media assets, and marketing support to grow with purpose.
+          We help early-stage ventures with a social or environmental purpose get strategic brand support, digital media assets, and marketing support to grow with purpose.
         image:
           url: /images/icon3.svg
           altText: Featured icon three